njuro/jard/README.md

 This repository contains backend exposing REST API, which is consumed by frontend client written in React (see [jard-client](https://github.com/njuro/jard-client)).

-### Is jard based on existing software?
+### Is jard based on existing imageboard software?
-Code-wise is jard written entirely from scratch and is not a fork of any existing software.
+Code-wise is jard written "from scratch" and is not a fork of any existing imageboard.
 Design- and feature-wise it is heavily influenced by aforementioned imageboards.

 ### Why make another imageboard software?
 **Short answer:** I don't know, why not?